2 Corinthians 8: 5 Biblical Lessons About Generosity

 Fourth, he teaches them that “the goal is equality.”
 Paul is not trying to impoverish the Corinthians!
 He just wants them to give as they are able to give so to make up for the lack that other Christians have.

 Fifth, he ensures there is accountability.
 Money is a trap for many people.
 And even if someone does not behave wrongly, if there is suspicion that cheating is going on, then of course it undermines any confidence in the cause.
-Therefore, Paul takes Titus with him to ensure that there is accountability and everything is above board – and is seen to be above board.
+Therefore, Paul takes Titus with him to ensure that there is accountability and that everything is above board – and is seen to be above board.

 ABOUT THE AUTHOR